 Anything that needs energy to run, there’s a solar kit for that.

 There are even a variety of kits that can be used on boats, cutting down the need for large petrol tanks.
+Solar kits for RVs are another popular option for off-grid power on the road.

 Less weight on the tanks make for faster boats!